galElmalah/personal-blog/content/posts/2023-goals/index.md

 3. Write an interpreter for an RTL programming language
 4. Finish the compilers book [**Risk**]

 > Reading the compilers book is not a must for me and can wait for 2024.
-In case ill have a really good time I will probably try and read that one during the year as well.
+In case I'll have a really good time I will probably try and read that one during the year as well.

 ### Project & Team Management